17th EASA Biennial Conference

 26-29 July, 2022

 Registration is by online form only and does not require instant payment.
-Your registration will be manually processed and an invoice with payment information emailed after a few days.
-Payment can be taken online by credit card or bank transfer, and invoices should be settled within 15 days.
+Your registration will be manually processed and an invoice with payment information emailed shortly after.
+Payment can be taken online by credit card (highly preferable) or bank transfer, but at this point, with just a week to go, we'd ask that invoices are settled by card within 3 days.

 How much are conference fees?

-This fee includes f2f and online access to four days of conference sessions (in 2018 there were more than 180 panels and labs to choose from).
+This fee includes f2f and online access to four days of conference sessions.
 It also includes an opening drinks reception, 4 lunches and 6 tea/coffee breaks, access to online chat/networking tools and session recordings.
-The conference dinner/party ticket is a charged-for extra, to be booked at the time of registration.
+The conference dinner/party ticket is a charged-for extra, costing 20 GBP to be booked at the time of registration.
+The ticket covers entry to the party venue (a well-known Belfast nightclub which we have exclusively) and a BBQ meal box(vegan option available).
+Drinks are not included but can be purchased from the bar(s).
+There will be a DJ and plenty of dancing, while there are also some quieter areas to mingle in.

-Early Bird prices for F2F participants will cease on 20 June (standard fees will be 75 GBP more expensive).
+Early Bird prices for F2F participants ceased on 20 June (and were 75 GBP cheaper).

 There are no daily registration rates for this event.
 Day-rates have always been a way to ensure access for those with care obligations and other reasons which limit time away.
 However in the context of hybrid format and the global ecological crisis, we would encourage those who can only attend for a day to register for online participation.

-The registration fee for virtual participation includes online access to all sessions, access to session recordings and online chat/networking tools.
-The deadline for online registration is July 6, after this point it will not be possible to register for online attendance.
+The registration fee for virtual participation includes online access to all sessions, access to session recordings and the online chat space.

 What are you paying for?